1975 Dibbles Bridge coach crash: Aftermath

 Even before the crash there had been a campaign to have electro-magnetic retarders fitted to all coaches.
 An electro-magnetic retarder uses the rotation of the axle to generate electricity, the energy for which has to come from the movement of the axle.
 The use of such a retarder means that the frictional brakes are kept cool for use at slow speeds.
 Local newspaper The Yorkshire Post staged a trial two weeks later: a coach which had been fitted with the retarder was put out of gear and allowed to run away down the hill without braking, and the retarder kept the coach's speed within safe limits.
 The Dibble's Bridge crash brought the issue to a wider public; ultimately, legislation was passed requiring improved braking systems.

-A memorial service was held at St Paul's Church, Thornaby, in May 2015 to mark the fortieth anniversary of the crash, when a memorial plaque was unveiled outside Thornaby Town Hall listing the names of those who died.
+A memorial service was held at St Paul's Church, Thornaby, in May 2015 to mark the 40th anniversary of the crash.
+A stone memorial was unveiled outside Thornaby Town Hall on the 47th anniversary of the crash in May 2022.

-Deaths

-Roger Marriott (driver), Betty Aitchison, Margaret Baldwin, Lillian Barclay, Rosaline Brown, Jenny Butler, Gladys Callaghan, Isobel Chisholm, Ada Christon, Gwendoline Dodsworth, Ida Fisher, Hannah Forth, Hilda Gibbon, Irene Groskop, Grace Harrison, Edna Herron, Elizabeth Hill, Doris Howsden, Henrietta Kirk, Jenny Lowe, Kathleen Maud, Margaret Mennell, Elsie Middleton, Henrietta Pedley, Eva Pratt, Harriet Riley, Eileen Ross, Jean Smart, Eva Thomas, Dorothy White (mayoress), Freda Wilkinson, Edith Woodhouse, and Sylvia Worn.

-Injuries

-Alice Benson, Mary Booth, Edna Clementson, Edna Dobson, Joan Hymer, Joan Marriott, Lillian McLeod, Doreen Parkinson, Helena Pickering, Madeleine Pratt, May Richardson, Margaret Robinson, and Eva Rogers.